Skip to content

 We compare the signature and date of birth on your statement with those on your application.
 The vote cannot be counted if they do not match.

-If you want to vote by proxy you can download a Proxy application form (47kB).
+If you want to vote by proxy you can download a Proxy application form.
 Please make sure you print with the Page Scaling set to "None".

 You have to give a reason for a proxy application.
 If applying for a long-term proxy you also normally need to have it countersigned.
 An emergency proxy vote application must be countersigned.

 We have tried to make all our polling stations accessible for electors using a wheelchair.
 We install temporary ramping if necessary.
 We have over 70 different buildings for polling, and in some areas there is no choice of what we can use, so some polling stations are harder to use than others.
-We last reviewed all our polling stations in 2011.
-Before then we were able to make improvements for the elections in 2008 and in 2009.
+We last reviewed all our polling stations in 2014.
 We have to complete a full review of all our polling stations at least every four years.